 FAVORITE PLAYS (that’s more difficult—there have been so many and they are all so different):

-- Angels in American, both on Broadway and off
+- Angels in America, both on Broadway (both times), HBO, and off-Broadway

-- Lettice and Lovage with Dame Maggie Smith and Margaret Tyzack in 1987
+- Lettice and Lovage with Dame Maggie Smith and Margaret Tyzack in London,1987

 - Who’s Afraid of Virginai Woolf with Tracy Letts and Amy Morton in 2012

 - Almost everything by Alan Ayckbourn, but especially Woman in Mind with Julia McKenzie in 1986

 - And to round out the five, maybe Proof with Mary Louise Parker in 2000.
 But ask me on a different day, and I might give you a different list.